aosabook/500lines/data-store/chapter.md

 The changes aren't saved to disk yet, so the changed nodes contain concrete keys and values and no disk addresses.
-Additional updates can be made before issuing a commit because `NodeRef.get()` will return the uncommitted value if it has one;
+The process doing the writing can see uncommitted changes and can make more changes before issuing a commit, because `NodeRef.get()` will return the uncommitted value if it has one;
 there is no difference between committed and uncommitted data when accessed through the API.
-The additional updates will also appear atomically to other readers, because changes aren't visible until the new root node address is written to disk.
+All the updates will appear atomically to other readers because changes aren't visible until the new root node address is written to disk.
 Concurrent updates are blocked by a lockfile on disk.